Real-Time Driver Safety Scoring Through Inverse Crash Probability Modeling: Experimental Results

 \begin{itemize} \item \textbf{High safe-class recall (0.970).} The model correctly identifies 97\% of safe driving scenarios, producing very few false alarms (FP = 139). \item \textbf{High crash-class precision (0.941).} When predicting a crash-like scenario, it is correct 94.1\% of the time. \item \textbf{Moderate crash-class recall (0.480).} The model misses approximately 52\% of actual crash scenarios, classifying them as safe. \item \textbf{Crash-class F1-score (0.636).} The score reflects the trade-off between high precision and moderate recall. \end{itemize}

 This asymmetry is \textit{acceptable and even desirable} for the inverse safety scoring application.
-The safety score is derived from $P(\text{safe} \mid \mathbf{x})$ as a continuous value (Eq.~\ref{eq:safety_score}).
-Hence, the model does not make hard binary decisions in production.
-This appropriately reflects elevated risk without producing a false alarm.
-The domain-knowledge calibration layer (Section~\ref{sec:calibration}) further adjusts scores for conditions the model underweights.
+The safety score is derived from $P(\text{safe} \mid \mathbf{x})$ as a continuous value (Eq.~\ref{eq:safety_score}), so no hard binary decision is made in production.
+Scenarios misclassified at the 0.5 threshold still receive depressed continuous scores.
+At the score~$<$~60 operating point (Table~\ref{tab:impact_simulation}), 49\% of all scenarios are flagged, which substantially recovers the coverage the binary recall figure implies is lost.

+In safety-critical contexts, this distinction matters.
+The relevant failure mode is a depressed score that fails to clear an intervention threshold, not a missed binary label.
+The calibration layer (Section~\ref{sec:calibration}) provides a second correction for conditions the base classifier underweights, reducing the practical impact of moderate crash recall.